worldomonation/worldomonation.blog/_posts/2021-03-24-migrating-selenium-to-playwright.md

 The difficult part is not necessarily with rewriting the end-to-end tests.
 That is actually quite easy, and takes a skilled engineer only several days to translate a sizable numner of scenarios.

-No, what makes transition of any sorts difficult are the supporting libraries.
+No, what makes transition of any sorts difficult are the supporting libraries, tools and having to reconfigure everything.

 In the case of Automattic/wp-calypso, there are hundreds of files that forms the scaffolding within which end-to-end tests run.
+All of these need some attention, and most will require reworking to fit the Playwright paradigm.

 To migrate all those files while keeping Selenium tests running concurrently - that is the challenge, and given the magnitude of it, understandable that many organizations choose to continue patching their Selenium suite.

+But remember - no pain, no gain.

 ### Is it worth it?